 If you prefer Wi-Fi smart switches, Eufy’s is affordable and compatible with voice assistants, like Alexa and Google Assistant.
 Just make sure you have a neutral wire in your switch box before you buy.

-eufy by Anker, Smart Switch By Anker, Amazon Alexa, and the Google Assistant Compatible, Wi-Fi, Control from Everywhere, No Hub Required, Single Pole, Requires Neutral Wire, 100~120V AC, 15A
+eufy by Anker, Smart Switch, Amazon Alexa, and The Google Assistant Compatible, Wi-Fi, Control from Everywhere, No Hub Required, Single Pole, Requires Neutral Wire, 100~120V AC, 15A

 Simple, and affordable, the Eufy Smart Switch is a no-frills option.
 Because it works via Wi-Fi, you don't need a hub, and it pairs with Alexa and Google Assistant.